By Michael L. Babuin, Ph.D., Chairman of the Board, USA Table Tennis

 Conventional vs Liha Table Tennis

-What is unique about table tennis in the Philippines for 1recreational purposes is the fact that it has been played at an almost elite level by a select private population that still uses sandpaper rackets.
+What is unique about table tennis in the Philippines for recreational purposes is the fact that it has been played at an almost elite level by a select private population that still uses sandpaper rackets.
 At lower levels, it is played by the general public in the streets, alleys, and local gymnasiums, or anywhere at all where there happens to be a table and people to play.
 Of course, the ‘regular’ elite table tennis athletes (as in all countries) use modern equipment, but the vast majority of the recreational Filipino players still use sandbats, even when the rest of the world have moved away from sandbats and gravitated towards the hardbats and cheap rubber rackets a long time ago.
 Only in the Philippines has the preservation of sandbat play persisted, more so thrived and excelled.
 The top elite liha experts (called lihadors) are many in the Philippines and their level of skill is very high.
 To watch them compete is akin to watching pure grace and beauty, performance, and artistry, all rolled into one.

 Apart from the rules, the biggest difference and distinction to the casual observer that is readily apparent between liha and the modern table tennis is that the players learn to become equally proficient, skilled, and ‘balanced’ in both offensive and defensive strokes or shots, provided that the old liha rules of the sport are applied.
 This proficiency is sorely lacking in modern table tennis both at the recreational and elite high-performance levels worldwide.